 The Role of the Primary Agency in Diplomacy

 At the core of diplomatic activities lies the need to represent a nation’s interests abroad, negotiate agreements, and maintain stable international relations.
 The primary agency tasked with this role is typically a government department or ministry dedicated to foreign affairs.
 This agency acts as the central hub for all diplomatic efforts, ensuring that a country’s voice is heard in international forums, managing embassies, and handling crises that require swift diplomatic intervention.
-As an example, in the United States, the Department of State is the principal entity responsible for diplomacy.
+To give you an idea, in the United States, the Department of State is the principal entity responsible for diplomacy.
 It oversees the nation’s foreign policy, coordinates with other government branches, and manages relationships with other countries.
 Similarly, in the United Kingdom, the Foreign and Commonwealth Office (FCO) serves as the main diplomatic authority.

 Key Agencies and Their Functions